ARMurray/DomesticWells/README.md

   -dplyr
   -sf
   -tidyr
+  -here

 ## Data Preparation

 | spatial data is delivered in shapefile format from NHGIS and while it is still the most widely use spatial file format, it is not particularly fast.
 For this reason, we want to convert the format to something more compact that will load and process faster.
 For this, we will use the [geopackage format](https://www.gis-blog.com/geopackage-vs-shapefile/).

+Using the script '01_table_join_to_geopackage.R', convert the block group shapefiles to geopackages and join the tabular data from the Census (downloaded from NHGIS).